Ukraine Withdraws From Eastern Town Of Vugledar - UrduPoint

 Ukraine Withdraws From Eastern Town Of Vugledar

-Ukraine's army said Wednesday that it had withdrawn from the eastern town of Vugledar, handing Russia one of its most significant territorial gains in weeks

-Kyiv, (APP - UrduPoint / Pakistan Point News - 2nd Oct, 2024) Ukraine's army said Wednesday that it had withdrawn from the eastern town of Vugledar, handing Russia one of its most significant territorial gains in weeks.
+Kyiv, (APP - UrduPoint / Pakistan Point News - 3rd Oct, 2024) Ukraine's army said Wednesday that it had withdrawn from the eastern town of Vugledar, handing Russia one of its most significant territorial advances in weeks.

-The fall of the coal mining town raised new questions about Ukraine's defensive positions along its southeastern front line as Russia forces advance ahead of winter.
+The coal mining town's fall raised new questions about Ukraine's defensive positions along its southeastern front line as Russia forces advance ahead of winter.

 Around 14,000 people lived in Vugledar before Russia invaded, making it one of Moscow's more important gains in months of grinding advances across the east.